MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 The priority of the UI task should be set high enough to avoid too many preemptions that may induce bad UI performances.

-Another point to watch in this field is the amount of other tasks that are running at the same time as the UI task.
+Another point that should be taken into consideration is the amount of other tasks that are running at the same time as the UI task.
-Indeed, it may be possible that the total workload is too high for the CPU, therefore, the UI task cannot get access to the required amount of computing power.
+The total workload may be too high for the CPU, therefore, the UI task cannot get access to the required amount of computing power.

 At hardware level
 ~~~~~~~~~~~~~~~~~